The decibel (dB) is a logarithmic unit for expressing ratios. For a unitless ratio :

 What can and cannot be added in dB

-Multiplications become additions in dB.
-This is the logarithm property .
+Multiplications become additions in dB, from the log property .

 Additions of linear quantities do NOT work cleanly in dB.